Pesto Burgers are the bomb. They are an incredibly easy grilling recipe, a great recipe for a crowd, AND a fabulous freezer meal.

 As we were developing a Pesto Meatball Sub recipe for our cookbook, the idea of creating a Pesto Burger was born.
 I don’t know why I hadn’t thought of it before.

 The big flavors in pesto: basil, garlic, and parmesan cheese all taste awesome with ground beef.
 We highly recommend you make your own pesto.
-If you can’t, we recommend using refrigerated pesto.
+(Even better, make homemade pesto and freeze it!)
+If you must use store-bought pesto, we recommend using refrigerated pesto.

 Also, it’s SO easy.